html2rss/html2rss-configs/README.md

 There's a generator for that! 🆒

-1. Fork this repo and run `bundle install`.
+1. Fork this repo and run `bundle install` (you need to have Ruby >= 3.1 installed).
 2. Start the generator by typing: `bin/generator`
 3. Build your feed config and answer 'y' in the last step to create the files.
 4. Optionally, edit the created files.
 Read [`html2rss`'s README](https://github.com/html2rss/html2rss/blob/master/README.md) what is possible or browse [existing configs](https://github.com/html2rss/html2rss-configs/tree/master/lib/html2rss/configs) for inspiration.
 4. To test, run:
    `bundle exec html2rss feed lib/html2rss/configs/domainname.tld/whatever`

 ## Using dynamic parameters in `channel` attributes